danishyarkhwork/danishyarkhwork/README.md

   </a>
 </div>

 Welcome to my GitHub! 👩‍💻 👋 Hello, I’m Khalid Danishyar, a Full Stack Web Developer and WordPress Expert with five years of commercial experience creating successful websites and web-based applications. 🎓 I graduated with a Bachelor of Computer Science (BCS) from Khurasan University in Jalalabad, Afghanistan, and currently, I’m pursuing my Master’s degree from Bakhtar University in Kabul. 💬 I am always available to discuss your project and see how I can help you achieve your goals.
-You can reach me via WhatsApp at +93 70 332 5036.
 I look forward to hearing from you and helping you bring your web development projects to life.
 You can reach me here [Portfolio](https://khaliddanishyar.com/).

 Asan Typing Application: <a href="https://asantyping.com">https://asantyping.com</a><br />
 Pashto Typing Applicaton: <a href="https://pashtotyping.com">https://pashtotyping.com</a><br />